theRealAph/ScopeLocals/README.md

 Ideally we'd like to have a zero-copy operation when creating threads, so that inheriting context requires only the copying of a pointer from the creating thread (the parent) into the new thread (the child).
-For this to work, the inherited context must be immutable.
+For this to work, the inherited context must be effectively final.

 Scope locals also provide us with some other nice-to-have features, in
 particular: